“Challenging, exciting, totally absorbing” - The Birmingham Post

 Kazuki Yamada is Principal Conductor and Artistic Director of the Orchestre Philharmonique de Monte-Carlo.
 In Japan he holds further titles of Principal Guest Conductor of the Yomiuri Nippon Symphony Orchestra (from January 2019), Permanent Conductor of the Japan Philharmonic, Music Director and Chairman of The Philharmonic Chorus of Tokyo as well as Music Director of Yokohama Sinfonietta, an ensemble he founded whilst still a student.

-Yamada was Principal Guest Conductor of the Orchestre de la Suisse Romande from 2010-2017 and together they have been releasing a series of CDs inspired by dance, on the Pentatone label.
-The most recent has been a recording of French ballet works, and another of works by Manuel de Falla.
-Yamada is also the Music Director of the Tokyo Philharmonic Chorus, who have released ten CDs on Fontec.
+Yamada was Principal Guest Conductor of Orchestre de la Suisse Romande between 2010 and 2017, during which time they released a hugely popular series of CDs inspired by dance, on the Pentatone label.
+Yamada is also Music Director of Tokyo Philharmonic Chorus.